British nobility: Feudal titles

-Scottish Feudal Barons
+Scottish feudal barons

 In Scotland, a 'baron' or 'baroness' is a hereditary title of honour in the Baronage of Scotland, but distinct from peerages.
 Historically called feudal barons but in 2004, the Abolition of Feudal Tenure etc. (Scotland) Act abolished all feudal aspects of baronies while preserving the nobility and dignity of the titles.
 Today, baronies are non-territorial personal titles, otherwise known as incorporeal hereditaments, just like hereditary peerages, baronetcies and coat of arms but unlike them, can be transferred outside the bloodline or bequeathed to an appointed heir.
 Higher ranks within the Baronage of Scotland, such as lordship, earldom, marquessate, and dukedom, exist but are less common.
-Innes of Learney, a noted heraldic authority and former Lord Lyon King of Arms representing the monarch in Scotland, stated that Scottish barons are equivalent to Continental barons.
+Thomas Innes of Learney, a noted heraldic authority and former Lord Lyon King of Arms representing the monarch in Scotland, stated that Scottish barons are equivalent to Continental barons.

-In contrast, feudal baronies including recognition for the titles were abolished in England and Ireland much earlier in the 16th century, having been replaced with peerage barons - Unlike in the Scottish Peerage division where the lowest rank of the peerage is Lord of Parliament with baron being a territorial rank of nobility.
+In contrast, feudal baronies including recognition for the titles were abolished in England and Ireland much earlier in the 16th century, having been replaced with peerage barons – Unlike in the Scottish Peerage division where the lowest rank of the peerage is Lord of Parliament with baron being a territorial rank of nobility.
 In Scotland, feudal baronies were abolished 2004, but with full continued legal recognition for the titles.

 The Barony of the Bachuil is a unique Scottish barony in two regards: firstly, because it belongs to whoever is the legal possessor of a particular ancient stick, and secondly, because it is held "By the Grace of God" making its holder the only person other than the King entitled to this style.
 The title is in the possession of the Chief of Clan Livingstone.
 The Barony is therefore considered to be allodial.